Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 The folder 'Neg_47_Left' must be added to the directory:
 '.../simulation/data/phantom/OA-BREAST/Neg_47_Left/...'
 The pressure field used as the benchmark is simulated using the k-Wave toolbox.  www.k-Wave.org (v.
 1.3.)
 [5].
-The k-Wave toolbox and the functions for an off-grid interpolation is available in the toolbox.
+The k-Wave toolbox and the functions for an off-grid interpolation is available in this project.

 ____________________________________________________________________________